effectivehomeoffice/effectivehomeoffice.com/README.md

 No ultra-wide or 5K -- it's not worth it because it makes displaying your shared screen hard!
 We would love to see a webcam built-in, good speakers and Thunderbolt 3 in a beautiful design.
 Unfortunately none of currently available monitors matches these requirements.
-So, we bought [EIZO EV2785 ($1000), a good 4K IPS display](https://www.eizoglobal.com/products/flexscan/ev2785/index.html) to get at least with a beautiful design, and we're quite happy with it.
+So, we bought the [EIZO EV2785](https://www.eizoglobal.com/products/flexscan/ev2785/index.html) ($1000), a good 4K IPS display to get at least a beautiful design, and we're quite happy with it.

 ## Wi-Fi